piotrmiskiewicz/kyma-environment-broker/docs/contributor/03-60-regions-configuration.md

         zones: [ "1", "2", "3" ]
 ```

 The above configuration defines display names and zones for AWS and Azure regions.
-You can describe regions for the following providers: azure, aws, gcp, sap-converged-cloud.
+You can describe regions for the following providers: `azure`, `aws`, `gcp`, `sap-converged-cloud`.